13 Best Beaches in Africa

 In winter, Naama Bay gets crowded, as Europeans head here to escape the cold in their countries.
 The area around Sharm el-Sheikh is also famous for its diving in the coral reefs around Ras Mohammed National Park, and there are dives for all levels, including first-timers.
 There is also excellent snorkeling in the area.

-There are numerous lodging options around this beach, including Movenpick Sharm El Sheikh, which is a large and modern resort that looks out onto the bay from its perch atop a cliff.
-A good mid-range option is Oonas Dive Club, where you can also learn to scuba.
+There are numerous lodging options around this beach, including Movenpick Resort Sharm El Sheikh, which is a large and modern resort that looks out onto the bay from its perch atop a cliff.
+A good mid-range option is Oonas Dive Club Hotel, where you can also learn to scuba.

 6. Île Sainte-Marie, Madagascar